Sunday, March 31, 2013

 The Doctor, of course, foils this plan.
 The last Dalek, Dalek Caan, does the emergency temporal transfer thing and escapes.
 Probably to avoid the Doctor's offer of help.
 I'm not quite sure why Dalek Caan doesn't shoot the Doctor at this point rather than let him deliver a speech about compassion.

-In fact the Tenth Doctor is a little irritating in this story.
+The Tenth Doctor is a little irritating in this story.
 All death wish, pontificating and shouting.
 He wins, of course, but at something of a cost.
 Lots of innocent - and not so innocent - people die in this story.
 Lots of them.
 It's rather brutal.

 So - putting my best Tennant sad face on - I'm sorry.
 So sorry.
 But this isn't great.
 There are some good ideas in here, some nice performances and some good moments but it doesn't work.
 Like Fear Her or going back further Battlefield there's a good story in here that didn't quite make it.

 I think partly because of the whole Human-Dalek thing.
 Dalek Sec's just a distraction in the end from the brilliant sneakiness of the actual Daleks (and is hamstrung by a slightly wooden delivery).
-Plus the Doctor - Martha aren't quite up to their previous standards in my opinion.

 If the story had been just the Daleks lurking in the sewers trying to convert humans into Daleks then I think Season 22 would probably want to have a quiet word.
 (As might Resurrection of the Daleks).

 Tuesday, March 26, 2013